fuyutaaProjects/Pokemon-Studio-To-Web-Pokedex/README.md

 This is a tool to build a web-based pokédex of your pokémon fangame (based on psdk), in just 5 minutes!
 You just need to copy and paste some files/folders, rename some of them, and you'll get a web version of Pokémon Studio, ready to be used by your players.

-⚠️ There is a bit of delay, because it's on GitHub and doesn't have really high perfomances.
-Takes about 3 seconds to load a pokemon's data. ⚠️
+⚠️There is a bit of delay, because it's on GitHub and doesn't have really high perfomances.
+Takes about 3 seconds to load a pokemon's data.⚠️

 ## Check out the Pokédex from [Pokémon Impotia](https://pokemon-impotia.github.io) that uses this repository!